-Creating and Running Vue.js Projects on macOS with ServBay
+Creating and Running Vue.js Projects with ServBay

 What is Vue.js?

-Key Features and Advantages of Vue 3
+Major Features and Advantages of Vue 3

 - Improved Component Lifecycle: New lifecycle hooks and the Setup function make component logic clearer and easier to manage.